 $ scontrol show licenses

-If you need to interact with your job to complete a task, you can submit an interactive job.
-When your interactive job runs, you will have command line access on a compute node and can interact with all of the resources you requested.
+An interactive job is a job that returns a command line prompt (instead of running a script) when the job runs.
 Interactive jobs are useful when debugging or interacting with an application.
-The srun command is used to submit an interactive job to Slurm.
+The salloc command is used to submit an interactive job to Slurm.
 When the job starts, a command line prompt will appear on one of the compute nodes assigned to the job.
 From here commands can be executed using the resources allocated on the local node.
+NOTE: On the Lighthouse cluster, both a partition and an account must be specified.

 If your allocation includes GPUs, you can utilize them by including a count option from the table below.
 All counts can be represented by gputype:number or just a number (default type will be used).
 Available GPU types can be found with the command sinfo -O gres -p <partition>.
 GPUs can be requested in both Batch and Interactive jobs.